SuperCompUCSD/SuperCompUCSD.github.io/content/pages/projects.md

 This project will be more infrastructure related for the club and will primarily involve learning how to configure switches for various fabrics be it ethernet or infiniband along with configuring the application interfaces such as MPI

 Only requirements are some IP stack knowledge along with familiarity with the commandline

+Meetings will be at SDSC Fridays from 2-4pm

 **Mentors:** Khai Vu